 - Many shoppers browse products on their mobile phones so creating templates that look good on mobiles and tablets is important

-- Use a strong headline that immediately grabs your buyer’s attention.
+- Use a strong headline and subject line that immediately grabs your buyer’s attention.
 In addition, the content should be concise

 - Personalizing emails and including the buyer’s first name, offering benefits like discounts, or deals to get customers hooked go a long way in getting them to check out